therynamo/docs/content/concepts/template.md

 title: "Template"
 linkTitle: "Template"
 description: >
-  This section contains information on the Vela template component.
+  This section contains information on the template component.
 ---

 COMING SOON!